talveth/pygrad/docs/source/index.rst

       x.value, loss_fn(y,yh).value        # 0.5, 0

+This documentation includes examples using Tensors to perform gradient descent on the very simplest of functions to training a Vaswani Transformer with Adam.

 For installation instructions and a quick glance at usage, see :doc:`usage`.
 All classes and functions can be found in :doc:`api`.